Requirements for Starting a Chartering Petition

 - Listing of all Interfraternity Council (IFC) Officers and their affiliation

-- Colony Group Photo
+- Chapter Group Photo

 - Post Chartering Recruitment Planning

-The Chartering Banquet is the special event in which the colony signs its charter to become a chapter of Alpha Kappa Lambda.
+The Chartering Banquet is the special event in which the provisional chapter signs its charter to become a chapter of Alpha Kappa Lambda.
 All members must be in attendance but some choose to invite, parents, friends, date/partner, and institution administrators.
 This Chartering Banquet is scheduled after the Chartering Petition has been approved by the National Executive Council.
 There are a number of steps in preparing for the Chartering Banquet, all of which the National Headquarters will help navigate the process

 - Chartering Banquet invitations should be sent at least one (1) month in advance.
 The National Headquarters can provide a mailing list for all alumni in the surrounding area.
 The Executive Director will coordinate with all National Executive Council members on who will be attending, Plan for at least 3-4 national representatives from Alpha Kappa Lambda.
-The colony is responsible for any other individuals it wishes to invite.
+The chapter is responsible for any other individuals it wishes to invite.

-- The colony members will go through the Initiation Ceremony prior to the Chartering Banquet.
+- The chapter members will go through the Initiation Ceremony prior to the Chartering Banquet.
 Both events will take place on the same day, with the Initiation Ceremony closed to members only, 2-3 hours prior to the Chartering Banquet.

 - The venue should be on campus or the surrounding community.
-Securing meeting space on campus is sometimes the most economical decision for a colony as many do not charge to rent space.
+Securing meeting space on campus is sometimes the most economical decision for a chapter as many do not charge to rent space.
 No matter the venue, two separate rooms will need to be secured for both the Initiation Ceremony and Chartering Banquet.
 Combined, the event should take roughly 2-4 hours.

 - The event should be formal and held in the highest regard by all members.
 The dress attire for the event should be business professional (coat and tie).
-Members should plan to arrive 15-20 minutes early to help with set-up and any last minute preparations.
+Members should plan to arrive 15-20 minutes early to help with set-up and any last-minute preparations.